Enriched functional limit theorems for dynamical systems: Enriched functional limit theorems for non-uniformly hyperbolic dynamics

 Our main goal in this section is to establish an invariance principle for $S_n$ which keeps record of all the fluctuations during a cluster of high values which are responsible for a jump of $S_n$.
 As usual, for $1\leq\alpha<2$, we need that the small contributions for the sum are close to the respective expectation, namely, for all $\delta>0$

-In order to describe the limit, we assume the existence of the piling process, as in Definition~\ref{def:piling-process}.
-For $1<\alpha<2$, we will also need to assume that the sequence $(Q_j)_{j\in\Z}$, obtained from the spectral decomposition of the piling process, satisfies the assumption
+In order to describe the limit, we assume the existence of the transformed anchored tail process, as in Definition~\ref{def:piling-process}.
+For $1<\alpha<2$, we will also need to assume that the sequence $(Q_j)_{j\in\Z}$, obtained from the spectral decomposition of the transformed anchored tail process, satisfies the assumption

 which in the case $\alpha=1$ should be replaced by